 I have a genetic disorder known as “can not keep my mouth shut.”
-If I think someone is full of it, my arm raises, and my mouth engages, well before my brain can calculate the possible damage.
+If I think someone isn’t being honest, or even if I just disagree with them strongly, my arm raises, and my mouth engages, well before my brain can calculate the possible damage.

 I have been in recovery for years and am here to share what I’ve learned.